Thomas-DeOliveira/collabmd/README.md

 - Your filesystem stays the source of truth: CollabMD does not move, rename, or delete files unless you explicitly do that in the app
 - Realtime editing with Yjs
 - External filesystem edits sync back into the app and connected browsers
-- Mermaid, PlantUML, and Excalidraw support
+- Mermaid, PlantUML, Excalidraw, and draw.io support
 - Source-anchored comments, chat, and presence
 - Works with plain folders, Obsidian-style vaults, and git-backed docs